What is a Milk Frother?

 Once you’ve gotten your milk to the desired temperature (if warming), add it to your frothing pitcher.
 The correct level is important.
 If you overfill the pitcher, you’re going to wind up making a mess, so be sure not to fill it more than a third full.

-The reason this is so important is because you are the force behind manual frothing.
+Note that some (but not all) manual frothing pitchers have a “fill line” etched into their surface to serve as a guide.
+The reason this is so important is that you are the force behind manual frothing.
 You’ll be depressing the plunger at the top of the pitcher, which circulates and froths the milk inside.
 Fill the pitcher too full, and you’ll wind up wearing it!

 Once your milk is poured, place the lid, and be sure it’s properly sealed.
 Give the plunger a couple of test plunges to make sure you’re not sloshing any milk out.

-Assuming your initial tests met with success, begin pumping the plunger with vigor.
-This part will take some testing and experimentation on your part, because how long you have to do this depends on a number of factors, not the least of which is the total amount of force you’re using.
+Assuming your initial tests are met with success, begin pumping the plunger with vigor.
+This part will take some testing and experimentation on your part because how long you have to do this depends on a number of factors, not the least of which is the total amount of force you’re using.

+Typically, after about ten seconds, you’ll begin to feel the pressure change.
+You’ll notice that it’s slightly harder to continue depressing the plunger.
+That’s a sign that it’s working!
 Again, the exact time will vary, but at a minimum, count on doing this for 25-30 seconds.
 The more you plunge, and the more force you use, the more aerated your milk will be.
-Note that you’re doing all of this by feel alone, which is where you’ll need to develop some skill, because you can’t see the milk while you’re engaged in this step.
+Note that you’re doing all of this by feeling alone, which is where you’ll need to develop some skills because you can’t see the milk while you’re engaged in this step.

 Early on, this will probably see you stopping at intervals and removing the lid to check your progress.
 If you’ve purchased a glass frothing pitcher, you have a slight advantage in that you’ll be able to mark your progress at a glance.